STATEMENT

 Until fairly recently we created garments by hand.
 The investment of time and labor to produce by hand means that each garment was further cherished, maintained, and retained for longer periods of time.
 For this reason I am drawn to labor intensive processes that require meticulous attention and repetition such as papermaking, printmaking, and handwork.
 The care and attention required by these processes mirrors the conditions for producing a piece of clothing.
 As I work, I consistently consider surface.
 What sits above, within, or beneath?
 What is revealed or what is concealed?
 What is hidden, mended, or exposed?
 The physical layering of materials and processes throughout my body of work evokes the layers of memory and history I investigate.

-RESOURCES ABOUT MY WORK
+TO LEARN MORE ABOUT MY WORK

 Artist’s Look Tour of the 2021 MS Invitational (I discuss works by two artists in the exhibition and connections to my own work)